-If a student accumulates more than ten (10) unauthorized/unexcused absences throughout the school year, failure for the class will result.
-A student will be required to retake the course or repeat the grade.
-All students grades K4-12 must attend a minimum of 150 days in order to receive credit for the year, barring a documented medical condition.
+If a student accumulates more than ten (10) unauthorized/unexcused absences throughout the school year, the student and parent will be required to meet with the CA Truancy Team.
+A student may be required to retake the course or repeat the grade.
+All students grades K5-12 must attend a minimum of 150 days in order to receive credit for the year, barring a documented medical condition.
 Students with a prolonged medical issue that prevents them from attending class onsite may be given offsite work by the school to complete.
-To receive credit for a course, all coursework must be completed by a time determined by the Head of School, Division Head, and classroom teacher.
-A conference will be conducted with the parents to discuss requirements and sign an agreement.
+To receive credit for a course, all coursework must be completed by a time determined by the Head of School, Principal, Division Leader, and classroom teacher.
 A medical statement from a licensed physician is required before the process can begin.